mimbres/Cambridge-MT-Downloader/README.md

 Auto-downloader and preprocessor for Cambridge-MT (multitrack) data

 ## About
 This repository provides a `Python` script that automatically downloads and resamples the [Cambridge-MT](https://www.cambridge-mt.com/ms/mtk/) dataset.
 The Cambridge-MT dataset is a collection of over 500 studio-quality multi-track audio recordings of various music genres, including pop, rock, EDM, classical, and folk.
 The dataset follows the format of [MedleyDB](https://medleydb.weebly.com/), but is larger.
-It can be used for tasks such as music source separation, generation, transcription, and automatic mixing.
+It can be used for tasks such as `music source separation`, `generation`, `transcription`, and `automatic mixing`.

 **Note**:
 - This repository is an unofficial tool for accessing the [Cambridge-MT](https://www.cambridge-mt.com/ms/mtk/) dataset, and is not affiliated with or endorsed by the dataset creators.